U.S. Route 12 in Washington: Early years

 The Washington State Legislature created the State Highway Board in 1905 and appropriated funds to construct—but not maintain—twelve highways in sparsely settled areas of the state.
-Main highways in more populated areas would continue to be entirely under county control, though sometimes built with 50% state aid.
+Main highways in more populated areas would continue to be entirely under county control, though sometimes built with 50% state funding.
 Six of these highways were east-west crossings of the Cascades, including one in the corridor currently served by U.S. Route 12—State Road 5, the Cowlitz Pass State Road, climbing east from a point near Salkum via the Cowlitz River, over Cowlitz Pass, and down towards Yakima.
 A 1907 amendment renamed State Road 5 the Cowlitz-Natches Road, moved the Cascade crossing north to Carlton Pass, and defined the portion east of the pass to follow the Bumping River and Naches River to a point near Naches.
 East of the mouth of the American River, this replaced part of State Road 1 (North Yakima and Natches State Road), which had been defined in 1897 to cross the Cascades north of Chinook Pass and included in the 1905 appropriations.

 Under a 1909 law, the State Highway Board surveyed a connected network of proposed state roads.
 Included was a westerly extension of SR 5 via Chehalis to South Bend and Aberdeen and an easterly extension to Pullman.
 A route from Yakima southeast and east via the Tri-Cities to Idaho was also surveyed, mostly as an extension of State Road 8 (Columbia River Road).
 The legislature added most of these routes to the state highway system in 1913, when they formed a two-tiered system of primary and secondary roads.
 Primary roads were completely controlled by the state, including maintenance, and received only names, while secondary roads kept their numbers and county maintenance.
 The National Park Highway replaced State Road 5 west of Riffe, and extended as surveyed to and beyond South Bend, and the McClellan Pass Highway replaced State Road 1 and continued via State Road 5 to Yakima.
 The majority of the route from Yakima via Connell to Pullman was not added at that time; it was finally taken over in 1937 as Secondary State Highways 11A and 11B.
 Only the route via the Tri-Cities, forming part of the Inland Empire Highway, continued from Yakima to Idaho.
 East of Pomeroy, the original survey had curved south, using State Road 16 to near the Oregon state line; this was bypassed by the 1913 designation, which instead continued directly east to Clarkston.
 Unlike the earlier state roads, these primary roads mostly followed existing passable county roads.
 The incomplete roadway between Riffe and the American River remained as part of secondary State Road 5, and the legislature designated the surveyed route from the National Park Highway near Raymond north to Aberdeen as secondary State Road 20 in 1915.